- Home

 VATS

 Lung cancer surgery can often be done using a keyhole approach.
 This is known as video-assisted thoracoscopic surgery (VATS).
-In this approach, the surgeon makes a few small cuts (incisions) in the chest wall.
+The surgeon will make a few small cuts (incisions) in the chest wall.

 A tiny video camera and operating instruments are passed through the cuts, and the surgeon performs the operation from outside the chest.
 A keyhole approach usually means a shorter hospital stay, faster recovery and fewer side effects.